bmc/brizzled/input/id/103/index.md

 date: 2010-11-26
 toc: no

-I've been doing a lot of my writing these days using [Markdown][] It's a straightforward, simple markup language that converts cleanly to HTML;
+I've been doing a lot of my writing these days using [Markdown][].
+It's a straightforward, simple markup language that converts cleanly to HTML;
 there are various tools and APIs that do Markdown conversion.